 Phases of Adaptive Software Development

-A project plan is prepared.
-The plan involves project initiation details like project requirements, customer needs, market research etc, to list out the set of release cycles for the project.
+In this phase, teams prepare the project plan.
+The plan involves project initiation details like project requirements, customer needs, market research, etc. This plan helps list out the set of release cycles for the project.

-The ASD methodology is used for developing complex software systems and for that, a variety of information and data are to be analyzed and processed.
+The development teams use the ASD methodology for developing complex software systems.
+For that purpose, various information and data are analyzed and processed.

-This requires proper collaboration and communication between the diverse set of teams that are working on the project.
+This information processing requires proper collaboration and communication between the diverse set of teams working on the project.

-Collaboration is the skill to work together with different members having different expertise to produce the best outcomes.
+Collaboration is the skill of working together with different members having different expertise to produce the best outcomes.

-The final phase is the learning phase.
-It involves iterations aimed at achieving product excellence.
+The final phase is the learning phase, involving iterations to achieve product excellence.

-This phase is called the learning phase because the project members learn from the errors and mistakes they make in order to explore the problem domain of the customers.
+The learning phase is for the project members to learn from the errors and mistakes to explore the customer’s problem domain.

-These phases are interrelated as it is difficult to collaborate without learning or to learn without collaborating, in the same way, speculation can be done by learning and learning itself involves speculation.
+These phases are interrelated as it is difficult to collaborate without learning or to learn without collaborating.
+In the same way, teams can conduct speculation by learning, and learning itself involves speculation.

 Similarly, it is not easy to speculate without collaborating or to collaborate without speculating.